keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 ```

 Additionally, we annotate the `podtato-head-frontend` Deployment to execute
-the task as part of `post-deployment-evaluation` checks.
+the evaluation as part of `post-deployment-evaluation` checks.

 ```yaml
 {% include "./argocd-keptn-health/annotation.yaml" %}